All About the CAS Letter for UK - Requirements, Processing Time, Sample

 - An option will be displayed to the student on the screen to check his/her CAS statement.

 - At times, students may be required to request a CAS number.
-For this purpose, they will have to upload documents such as financial evidence, academic certificates, TB certificate, and an ATAS certificate.
-After submitting these they will obtain a link which will direct them to their CAS statement.
+For this purpose, they will have to upload documents such as financial evidence, academic certificates, a TB certificate, and an ATAS certificate.
+After submitting these, they will obtain a link that will direct them to their CAS statement.

 - In case of any error in the CAS statement, the student will have to send an email to the admission executives regarding the same, along with the rectifications.